arnoldt100/anansi/documentation/source/Classes/MDNullSimulationVisitor.cpp.rst

 Operators
 ^^^^^^^^^

-.. function:: MDProcessCmdLineVisitor& MDProcessCmdLineVisitor::operator=( MDProcessCmdLineVisitor const & other)
+.. function:: MDNullSimulationVisitor& MDNullSimulationVisitor::operator=( MDNullSimulationVisitor const & other)

     The assignment operator.

-.. function:: MDProcessCmdLineVisitor& MDProcessCmdLineVisitor::operator=( MDProcessCmdLineVisitor && other)
+.. function:: MDNullSimulationVisitor& MDNullSimulationVisitor::operator=( MDNullSimulationVisitor && other)

     The assignment-move operator.